BroadleafCommerce/blc-paypal/docs/PayPal-Environment-Setup.md

 Broadleaf allows you to create your own property files per environment (e.g. common.properties, local.properties, development.properties, integrationdev.properties, integrationqa.properties, staging.properties, and production.properties)
 You will need to enter the following key/value pairs in the appropriate locations and replace the "?" with your paypal api account details:

+You can also store these configs in the Database by utilizing the `blSystemPropertiesService`.
+See the java docs for more details.

 ### Properties File Config
 - gateway.paypal.expressCheckout.libVersion=78.0